 Buffalo Pass Area

-About three and a half miles off County Road 36, you’ll find Dry Lake campground, a developed but still primitive campground run by the US Forest Service.
+About three and a half miles off County Road 36, you’ll find Dry Lake campground, a developed yet still primitive campground run by the US Forest Service.
 Further north on Buff Pass Road (County Road 38) are many dispersed camping options.
 Be aware that this popular area fills up quickly, especially on weekends.
 Spots are first come, first served, and never guaranteed.

 Rabbit Ears Pass

 Rabbit Ears Pass is a great place to find a quieter camp spot.
 If you like a developed area, check out Dumont Lake or Meadows campgrounds.
 There are also many dispersed spots on the surrounding County roads in the area.
-Keep in mind that Rabbit Ears Pass is about 15 miles southeast of Steamboat Springs and offers more remote options, so make sure you are well prepared before you find that perfect spot.
+Keep in mind that Rabbit Ears Pass is about 15 miles southeast of Steamboat Springs and offers more remote options so make sure you are well-prepared before you find that perfect spot.

 Looking for more?
 Check out our camping page for more options and information.